stesilva/ScholAmigo/README.md

 ### **Troubleshooting**

 Ensure sufficient system resources are allocated to Docker (Airflow recommends allocating 10GB of RAM for Docker, according to instructions provided in this link: [https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml)).

 ---

+### Example Output
+In the folder 'outputs' we present the generate files from running the pipeline.
+These files shows how the data is structured after being extracted from the data sources.
+Furthermore, these files are also stores in the Amazon S3 buckets created for this project.

+---